clockspot/arduino-clock/README.md

 ## Operating Instructions, v1.6.0

-When first powered up, the clock will display its software version (as of v1.6).
+The clock displays its software version at startup (as of v1.6).
 [Instructions for earlier versions are here.](https://github.com/clockspot/arduino-nixie/releases)

 Press **Select** to cycle through [Time of Day](#time-of-day), [Calendar](#calendar), [Alarm](#alarm), and [Countdown Timer](#countdown-timer).